 Tags: Beck's Blog, Why I Farm, Beck's Hybrids, soybeans, Why I Farm Roadtrip, Louisiana Farmer, Jim Harper, sugar cane, crawfish, rice

-Jesse Hobbs jokes he should call his place in Alabama "Total Chaos" instead of Hobbs Farms.
+Jessie Hobbs jokes he should call his place in Alabama "Total Chaos" instead of Hobbs Farms.
 He’s the fifth generation to care for the land where he now raises seven different commodities and his four children.
 Between ball games, community meetings, and farm work, life is never boring.
-It isn’t always easy to juggle it all, but Jesse has never dreamed of doing anything but farm.
+It isn’t always easy to juggle it all, but Jessie has never dreamed of doing anything but farm.